samuel-book/causal_inference_notebook/glossary.md

 * **Per-Protocol Analysis**: Analysis of the effect of treatment when it is known the subject has taken the treatment as intended.
 This compares with *intention-to-treat* which analyses across the whole population where treatment was intended, whether the treatment was actually taken or not.
 This analysis may provide a better estimation of the inherent treatment efficacy, but over-estimate real world treatment effects.

+* **Prevalence**: The proportion of a population that has a specific condition at a given time or during a specific period.
+Compare to *incidence*.

 * **Prevalent user bias**: The bias in observational data where treatment is recorded for those who have tolerated the treatment (and drop-out may be hard to ascertain from the observational data).
 This compares with Randomized Controlled Trials (RCT) where treatment drop-out should be robustly recorded.

 * **Propensity score**: the probability that an individual receives a treatment or intervention, given a set of observed data about the patient/setting.
 This allows better comparison of treatment effects when the people more likely to receive treatment are more likely to have a good/bad outcome compared with those that do not receive treatment.
 It helps to simplify analysis by combining multiple features about patients/setting into a single variable.
 The propensity score may be used for 1) *matching*, where pairs of treated and untreated people are identified each with similar propensity scores, *weighting*, where a model includes the propensity score in order to adjust outcome by likelihood to treat, and *subclassification*, where analysis can group people with similar propensity scores.
 See also *inverse propensity weighting*.

 * **Risk ratio**: A risk ratio, also known as relative risk, is a number that shows how much more likely one group is to experience a specific health outcome compared to another group.
 Risk ratios differ from hazard ratios: Risk ratios measure cumulative risk at a fixed endpoint, whereas hazard ratios measure instantaneous risk at any given point during the study period.

+* **Selection bias**: Bias that affects studies due to imperfect selection of people in the study.
+This includes 1) *Sampling bias*: Occurs when study participants are not representative of the target population, 2) *Prevalence-incidence* bias (Neyman bias) occurs when extremely sick or extremely healthy individuals are excluded from research studies, 3) *Attrition bias*: Results from differential loss of participants during follow-up, 4) *Self-selection bias*: When participants' decision to participate creates systematic differences, 6) *Referral bias*: Related to how participants are referred to the study.

 * **SHAP values**: SHAP (SHapley Additive exPlanations) values show how individual features (or combinations of features) in a machine learning model contribute to the final model prediction.
 They may be applied to all machine learning model types.